How to Level Uneven Lawn Without Killing Grass

 READ: Creating the Perfect Play Yard for Kids: A Guide to Kid-Friendly Lawns

 In cases where your existing grass sustains damage from leveling your lawn, consider replacing it with new sod patches.
 A key advantage to using sod is that it instantly covers your turf with mature grass.
-It only takes 2-3 weeks to re-establish its roots, as opposed to using grass seed and going through the seed germination process, which can take up to an entire season to grow.
+Sod only takes 2-3 weeks to re-establish its roots.
 It also helps prevent soil erosion by acting like a carpet that keeps the soil in place.